liviobue/ml2_project/README.md

 Initially, the AI might respond to a user's "thank you" with an image description.
 After adding few-shot examples where the AI correctly responds to "thank you" with an appropriate reply, the AI learns to handle such inputs correctly.

 However, new problems arose with the few/zero-shot examples.
 The AI began incorporating scenes from other videos.
-Therefore, it should only include examples from the same video.
+Therefore, the project owner tried to keep the chatbot under control with some prompt engineering techniques.

 ### How to Use Few-Shot Prompting